WolffTech/coal-bag-plugin/README.md

 - [X] Make the counter only appear on the coal bag.
 - [X] Have counter reset to zero when checking a empty coal bag.
 - [X] Make it so that the counter updates when adding coal to the bag.
-- [ ] Make it so that the counter updates when removing coal from the bag.
+- [X] Make it so that the counter updates when emptying coal from the bag.

 ### Known Issues
 -  Plugin only knows how much coal is in the bag when you are filling it manually.
 Filling it by keeping the pouch open will not update the counter.